 Switzerland loves cash

-Unlike France and Italy, there are no limits on cash payments in Switzerland.
+Switzerland loves cash, and unlike France or Italy, there are no limits on cash payments in Switzerland.

 Pierre-André Sieber